 - You can keep the temperature in each room more balanced by permitting the fan to keep circulating air.

-- A smaller amount of start-stop cycles for the blower fan helps lengthen its life span.
+- A smaller number of start-stop cycles for the blower fan helps lengthen its life span.
 Since the air handler is usually connected to the furnace, this means you can minimize the risk of needing furnace repair.

 - A continuous fan could increase your energy costs by a small margin.